riverdaleGithub/processing_23_24/functions/readme.md

 # Arguments = Ingredients 🍎

 Sometimes, the magic box needs something from you to work.
 These are called "inputs" or "arguments".
-Imagine you have a magic box that makes juice.
+Imagine you have a function  that makes juice.
 You have to give it fruits, right?
 <br>
 <pre><code>
     void makeJuice(String fruit) {